Continuing our introductory blog series, this blog will demonstrate how to set up a simple Hazelcast cluster of two instances.

 git clone https://github.com/Payara/Payara-Examples

-- We are looking to build the rest-jcache example, so once you have downloaded the repository change directory to "payara-examples/rest-examples/rest-jcache".
+- We are looking to build the jcache-rest example, so once you have downloaded the repository change directory to "payara-examples/javaee/jcache/jcache-rest".
+Note that previously, this project was located in the rest-examples/rest-jcache directory and some screenshots below still reflect it.

 Once there, you can run the command "